TBD54566975/technical-proposals/tp025/README.md

 ```

-1. `"scope": '' | undefined`
+1. `"scope": "" | undefined`

    This means the snapshot is taken at a global scope. ie. any message not included in the snapshot is deleted.

-1. `"scope": 'protocols/<protocolUri>'`
+1. `"scope": "protocols/<protocolUri>"`

-   All messages under a particular protocol.
+   Messages under a particular protocol.

-1. `"scope": 'protocols/<protocolUri>/<protocolPath>'`
+1. `"scope": "protocols/<protocolUri>/<protocolPath>"`

-   All messages under a particular protocol path under a protocol.
+   Messages under a particular protocol path under a protocol.

-1. `"scope": 'schemas/<schemaUri>'`
+1. `"scope": "schemas/<schemaUri>"`

-   All non-protocol messages under a particular schema.
+   Non-protocol messages under a particular schema.

-1. `"scope": 'schemas/<schemaUri>/data-formats/<data-format>'`
+1. `"scope": "schemas/<schemaUri>/data-formats/<data-format>"`

-   All non-protocol-based messages under a particular schema and data-format.
+   Non-protocol-based messages under a particular schema and data-format.
    Unsure of its practical use, this is mainly for illustration purpose.

-1. `"scope": 'data-formats/<data-format>'`
+1. `"scope": "data-formats/<data-format>"`

-   All schema-less messages under a particular data format.
+   Schema-less messages under a particular data format.

 We only need to keep newest snapshot of any given scope.

-The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in by enforcing a message to appear in only one the hierarchy branch. if we allow a more free-formed scoping syntax (based on filters for example), we'd need to have a more complex include-list computation logic and/or iterate over many snapshots for:
-   1. evaluating if a message under the scope a newly snapshot needs to be kept or removed; and
+The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in by enforcing a message to appear in only one the hierarchy branch. if we allow a more free-formed scoping syntax (based on filters for example), we'd need to have a more complex include-list computation logic and/or iterate over many snapshots when evaluating if a message under the scope a newly snapshot needs to be kept or removed.
-   1. authorizing a message.

-Note that there may not be a single 'overall' include-list of message CIDs for authorization purposes, because snapshots can be taken with scopes that have no intersection. (e.g. snapshot A with protocol X scope and snapshot B with schema-less data format Y scope)
+Note that there may be multiple logical include-list of message CIDs for authorization purposes, because snapshots can be taken with scopes that have no intersection (e.g. snapshot A with protocol X scope and snapshot B with schema-less data format Y scope).
+A message that does not fall under any scope of any snapshot MUST be kept.

 ### Scope Processing